Tom Hollander: Philanthropy

 Hollander has contributed his running and cycling efforts to several charitable causes, including running to raise funds for the Childline Crisis Hotline in 2006 and in 2007, for the Teenage Cancer Trust.
 He is a long-time supporter of the Helen & Douglas House Hospice for Children and Young Adults in Oxford, which provides hospice care for children.
 He continues to support charitable organisations by contributing readings and other appearances throughout the year.

 Hollander is a patron of the British Independent Film Awards and has supported the efforts of the Old Vic's "24 Hour Plays New Voices" Gala, which forwards the cause of young writers for the British stage.
 In August 2014, he was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Personal life

 Hollander's sister is director, writer, and singer Julia Hollander.
 The siblings and their father Tony Hollander, presented a BBC Radio 3 documentary in 2020, exploring the story of how Tony and his parents escaped from the imminent Nazi occupation of Czechoslovakia in 1938.
-A letter from a BBC radio sound engineer saved his father's life.
+A letter from a BBC radio sound engineer saved his father's life by facilitating the family's entry into Britain.

 Hollander has lived in the same flat in Notting Hill, West London, since 2000.

 In 2010, Hollander became engaged to interior designer Fran Hickman.
 In 2023, they had a son, who is Hollander's first child.

 In January 2016, Hollander became an Honorary Fellow of Selwyn College, Cambridge.